Ireland tipped to repeal abortion ban by a landslide - Journal du Cameroun

 – 170,000 women –

-The eighth amendment to the Irish constitution was installed following a 1983 referendum which approved outlawing abortion.
+The eighth amendment to the Irish constitution was installed following a 1983 referendum that approved outlawing abortion.

-Anyone terminating a pregnancy in Ireland could face 14 years in jail.
+Anyone terminating a pregnancy in Ireland currently faces up to 14 years in jail.

 The ban has led to thousands of women travelling each year to neighbouring Britain, where terminations are legal, or increasingly turning to abortion pills sold online.